Skip to main content

 add_node

-Add a node to the workflow.
+Add a single node to the workflow.

-workflow.add_node(node: Node) -> Workflow
+wf.add_node(node: Node) -> Workflow

 remove_node